Open Markets and Hybrid Jacobi Processes: Introduction

 A related phenomenon is that the growth optimal strategy tends to be strongly dependent on the number $d$ of assets included in the model.
 This is an issue because in practice $d$ is a design parameter.
 Rather than explicitly modelling \emph{all} available stocks, one restricts attention to, say, a sufficiently liquid subset.

-We claim that the tension between the stability of the capital distribution curve and the feasibility of the growth optimal strategy can be resolved by working with an \emph{open market}.
+We claim that the tension between the stability of the capital distribution curve and the artificially leveraged behaviour of the growth optimal strategy can be resolved by working with an \emph{open market}.
 An open market is one where the assets available for trading change over time.
 Concretely, the investor is allowed to trade in a fixed number of large capitalization stocks, but is constrained from holding small capitalization stocks.
+In such a setting the smallest investible asset can be overtaken by a smaller asset present in the model.
+In this case the investor must trade out of their position in the asset which was overtaken and invest in the overtaking asset.
+As such, open markets do not suffer from the deficiency described above.
+Namely, one cannot be certain, even when the ranked market weights are ergodic, that the smallest investible assets will necessarily provide growth.

 The study of open markets has recently gained considerable traction.
 In \cite{fernholz2018numeraire} the author constructs an open market under which the growth optimal strategy is the open market portfolio.
 In \cite{karatzas2020open}, a theory is developed for, among other things, arbitrage, growth optimality and numeraire properties for open markets.
 In \cite{campbell2021functional}, the authors numerically optimize growth under open market constraints.

 However, tractability remains a concern for open markets.
 It has proven difficult to produce concrete non-trivial open market models that admit explicit growth optimal strategies.
 Explicit strategies are useful because their properties can be understood by inspection.